vinodkd/guts/src/book/01_size.md

 		operation :=  ....smallest unit of code exec....
 	                                                                                     --(2)

 ... which only highlights the fact that while we have a definition for Operation, we're not really close to using it to actually measure things.
 However, __if__ we knew how to size operations, this characterization seems to intuitively say that the size of a program is a summation of the size of the operations contained in it.
-In handwavy formulas, this can be expressed as:
+In hand wavy formulas, this can be expressed as:

 		size(program)      = sum(size(operation)) for all operations in the code
 		assuming